MCLifeLeader/CS364/SDD/CS364_SDD_Document.md

   </tr>
   <tr>
     <td>This method opens the page in I-learn that correspnds to the assignment that is clicked on by the user in the student calendar app.
 The assignment
 	that is clicked on by the user is passed as a parameter.
-The method gets the assignment URL and opens a new tab to display the assignment to the user.</td>
+The method gets the assignment URL and opens a new tab to display the assignment to the user.
+Parameters:
+Assignment - The assignment object that the user has clicked on.
+This is used to get the correct I-Learn URL link.

+Return:
+None</td>
   </tr>
   <tr>
   </tr>